mentaport/web-sdk-examples/packages/nextjs-certificates-example/README.md

     2, Update a Failed/Non-Active Certificate
     3. Fetch Existing Certificate(s)
     4. Verify Downloaded Content
-    5. Fetch My Contract(s)
+    5. Fetch My Project(s)

 #### Creating a New Certificate

-This example lets you interact will all required and optional parameters to create a new certificate using your contract ID and API Key.
+This example lets you interact will all required and optional parameters to create a new certificate using your project ID and API Key.

 ![create certificate example](img/example-create.png)